 Care Guide and Tank Requirement

-Rotala Rotundifolia requires minimal care this means that it is an excellent choice for beginners.
+Rotala Rotundifolia requires minimal care which means that it is an excellent choice for beginners.
 You can plant the Rotala Indica in regular substrates such as small gravel or even sand.
 Their color depends form the intensity of the light.
-In too much shade Rotala indica can be lanky and long, with a beautiful greenish-yellow color.
-This plant grows rapidly and it can be pruned to prevent it from becoming too bushy.
+In too much shade, Rotala Indica can be lanky and long, with a beautiful greenish-yellow color.
+This plant grows rapidly, and it can be pruned to prevent it from becoming too bushy.

-You have to prune it as much as it is needed to make space between the plants, this way the fish can swim through the jungle-like growth.
-Also, cut the dead parts or leaves so the tank won’t get polluted, brush up the dense stems gently, and also incorporate supplemental liquid fertilizer for care routine.
+You have to prune it as much as is needed to make space between the plants.
+This way, the fish can swim through the jungle-like growth.
+Also, cut the dead parts or leaves so the tank won’t get polluted, brush up the dense stems gently, and also incorporate supplemental liquid fertilizer for the care routine.

 The Rotala Indica plant can tolerate a large range of temperature conditions, but the most appropriate ones to get the best thrive in tropical aquariums is the range between 20 to 28 C degrees.
-And also an important piece of information is that this plant was found in China which was able to survive during winter with a low temperature as low as 4 C degrees.
+And also, an important piece of information is that this plant was found in China and was able to survive during winter with a low temperature as low as 4 C degrees.

 Lighting & CO2